stouch/docs/getting-started/installation.md

 ## Logging In

-Once you've completed the installer you will automatically be taken to the login page of the Directus App (again, at `/admin`).
-You can then login with the credentials you provided during configuration, or the default credentials (`admin@example.com` and `password`) if configured manually.
+Once you've completed the installer you will automatically be taken to the login page of the Directus App.
+You can then login with the credentials you provided during configuration.

 ---